 Some folks have asked me, “How do I do this, when Facebook blocks my interactions with fans?”
 To be completely honest – Facebook has made it virtually impossible to have real interactions without paying Facebook for them.
 But Facebook is NOT the only game in town.
 You can certainly engage on Twitter, Instagram, LinkedIn, MeWe, TikTok (and who knows what other social media engines will be born in the coming years).

 Every platform is going to have its unique rules of engagement as well as cultural differences.
 It is part of your job marketing your music to understand a few things about each platform you choose to engage on.
 (Contrary to some people’s beliefs, you don’t need to be on all of them.)

 - What are the rules of that platform and what your profile can and cannot do there.

 - Knowing who and where your niche is – are hanging out on that platform?

 - And then get specific – where exactly are they hanging out on that platform and how do they like to engage?

 Once you have chosen which platform you will work and understand the state of play there, you need to start engaging regularly.
 Not just posting (outgoing), but liking, sharing, and engaging in conversations with your prospective fans.
-I explore these questions in a lot more detail in my Multiple Streams of Music Income Self-Study program.

 The 70:30 Rule